PRESENTATIONS, WORKSHOPS & READINGS

 Authentic Assessment – Title V sponsored Summer Teaching Institute, Passaic County Community College, June 2007

 Authentic assessment is a form of assessment in which students are asked to perform real-world tasks that demonstrate meaningful application of essential knowledge and skills.
 They generally call upon the examinee to demonstrate specific skills and competencies, that is, to apply the skills and knowledge they have mastered.
 Unlike “traditional assessment” (multiple-choice tests, fill-in-the-blanks, true-false, matching etc.) that is common in education, in authentic assessment teachers first determine the tasks that students will perform to demonstrate their mastery, and then a curriculum is developed that will enable students to perform those tasks well, including the acquisition of essential knowledge and skills.
-This has been referred to as planning backwards.
-This session examines the pedagogy of assessment and in the course of the workshop each participant will examine their current assessment methodology.
+This has been referred to as planning backward.
+This session examines the pedagogy of assessment and in the course of the workshop, each participant will examine their current assessment methodology.

 pdf of presentation